seregazhuk/seregazhuk.github.io_old/_posts/2017-07-05-reactphp-udp.md

 (new UdpChatServer())->run();
 {% endhighlight %}

 This is what we have built in the *echo* section of this article but now encapsulated in the class.
-The main logic of our server will be implemented the handler for the `message` event.
+The main logic of our server will be implemented in the handler for the `message` event.
 We assume that clients send JSON-encoded arrays to us.
 Each array has three fields:

  - `type` - for the type of the action.
  - `name` - a client's name.